What Is Credit and How Does It Work?

 6 tips for building good credit

-Pay bills on time.
 Because payment history is the most heavily weighted factor of your credit score, the best thing you can do for your credit score is to pay your bills on time.
-“The more timely payments you make, the better the score,” said John Pak, a certified financial planner and founder of Otium Advisory Group, a financial planning firm based in Los Angeles.
 FICO uses three general factors to score the impact of late payments: how recently you made the late payments, how severe they were and how often this happens.

-Don’t overextend yourself.
-Your credit utilization ratio — the amount of your debt relative to your overall credit limit — is a significant part of your score, so you want to keep it low.
-Under 30% is what most experts suggest.
-“Once you use 30% or more of your total credit, your score drops almost immediately,” said Chance Butler, founder of InvestingUnder35, an investments and financial planning firm based in Queen Creek, Ariz.
+Your credit utilization ratio — the amount of your debt relative to your overall credit limit — is a significant part of your score, so you want to keep it low. most experts suggest keeping this number under 30%.
 Though keeping your balances low is the best way to maintain a good utilization ratio, you can also call your credit card provider to ask for a raise to your credit limit.